Skip to the main content.

 • Conference capabilities.
 Having the ability to conference allows employees to meet with voice and video from multiple locations.
 It can also be used with clients outside of your organization.

 • User status.
 Users on the unified communications platform can easily let others know if they're available to communicate.
-Users can set their communications on do not disturb, active and even out of office status.
-This lets others know immediately if someone is able to chat.
+Users can set their communications to do not disturb, active and even out of office status.
+This allows others to know immediately if someone is able to chat.

 • Collaboration.
 With a unified communications system, the avenues of communication are expanded, and employees can utilize more flexible work options to collaborate.